 - A College Success Coach to design a college success plan and guide student through high school and transition into college.

-Student applications are accepted every Spring.
+Student online applications are available to 8th graders every Spring.

 Students can contact their guidance counselors for additional information.

 How can I show my company’s support of Take Stock in Children Seminole?